PipeRift/ActionsExtension/README.md

-# Blueprint Behaviour Trees
+# AI Extension Plugin
-A plugin that adds blueprint oriented behaviour trees to Unreal Engine 4
+A plugin that adds blueprint oriented Artificial Intelligence features to Unreal Engine 4